mever-team/FairBench/docs/quickstart.md

 ## 4. Go into details

-Explore reports by focusing on any of their contributing computations with the dot notation programmatically, or with interactive visualization environments.
+Explore reports by focusing on any of their contributing computations.
+Use the programmatic dot notation, where more `depth` can be added to viewed values.
-You may also add more `depth` to their view.
-Below is an example, but there are many dynamic options [here](documentation/interactive.md).
+Below is an example, but there are also many dynamic options [here](documentation/interactive.md).

-We focus on only the minimum accuracy to keep the outcome simple, but visualization environments work with complicated reports too.
+Un the example, we focus on only the minimum accuracy to keep the outcome simple, but visualization environments work with complicated reports too.